Rick Santorum: LGBT issues

 In 2015, Santorum signed an online pledge vowing not to respect any law, including any decision by the United States Supreme Court, conferring legal recognition on same-sex marriage.
 The pledge states, in part: "A decision purporting to redefine marriage flies in the face of the Constitution and is contrary to the natural created order.
 As people of faith we pledge obedience to our Creator when the State directly conflicts with higher law."
 In April 2015, Santorum stated on Hugh Hewitt's radio program that he would not attend a same-sex wedding, saying: "as a person of my faith, that would be something that would be a violation of my faith."

 At a Republican convention in South Carolina in 2015, Santorum responded to a question about Caitlyn Jenner by saying: "if [Jenner] says he's a woman, then he's a woman.
 My responsibility as a human being is to love and accept everybody.
 Not to criticize people for who they are."
 Due to Santorum's consistent opposition to same-sex marriage, his apparent acceptance of Jenner's transition surprised some.
 Some people criticized Santorum for continuing to use the male pronoun in reference to Jenner.
-Santorum declined to take a position on whether transgender people should be allowed to use restrooms of the gender of their choice, saying only that he believed the federal government should leave the issue to local authorities.
+Santorum declined to take a position on whether transgender people should be allowed to use restrooms which align with their gender identity, saying only that he believed the federal government should leave the issue to local authorities.
 Santorum later clarified his statement, writing that he "meant to express empathy", and "not a change in public policy."